Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 What causes ulcerative colitis?

 The cause of ulcerative colitis is unknown, but it’s considered an autoimmune disorder.
 This means that your body’s immune system attacks healthy tissue in your colon by mistake.
-The condition can also develop through exposure to bacterial infections, viral injections, antibiotics, and anti-inflammatory drugs.
+The condition can also develop through exposure to bacterial infections, viral infections, antibiotics, and anti-inflammatory drugs.

-Diet and stress don’t cause this condition but can worsen its symptoms.
+Diet and stress don’t cause this condition, but can worsen its symptoms.
 Keeping a food diary can help you understand what specific foods aggravate your ulcerative colitis.

 It’s also believed that there may be a genetic component, as ulcerative colitis tends to run in families.
 If you have a family member with ulcerative colitis, you’re more likely to develop the condition yourself.